harini-1597/leetcode/README.md

 # leetcode
-my leetcode codes i've written
+leetcode codes i've written
+just Ctrl+F the serial no of the leetcode question!